Ashwagandha for Hair Loss & Skin: Does It Work?

 The Bottom Line

 Ashwagandha is not a hair or skin supplement in the conventional marketing sense.
-The cortisol-tissue cascade — the pathway by which chronic stress degrades collagen, disrupts the hair cycle, and accelerates skin ageing — is the mechanism through which ashwagandha has potential relevance.
+The cortisol-tissue cascade — the pathway by which chronic stress may influence collagen metabolism, hair cycle regulation, and skin ageing processes — is the mechanism through which ashwagandha has potential relevance.

 For stress-independent hair loss or skin concerns, the direct evidence is preliminary at best.
 Consult a dermatologist and address the primary drivers — whether that is nutrient status, hormonal balance, or DHT-mediated follicle miniaturisation.